Leveraging the Power of Place

 We invest in existing partnerships among committed leaders who determine what resources their communities need, develop measurable goals, streamline coordination, track results, and fine-tune efforts over time.
 Leaders work collectively and hold themselves accountable to achieve transformational and sustained outcomes.

-Most recently, we have invested over $85M in over a dozen place-based partnerships across the country.
+Most recently, we have invested nearly $95M in over a dozen place-based partnerships across the country.
 In light of the economic fallout from the pandemic, we seek to provide immediate relief, allow space for comprehensive recovery planning, build capacity, and advance local policy priorities.
 And we continue to learn from Blue Meridian’s earlier, multi-year investments in two regional strategies.

 In every community, Blue Meridian’s capital is designed to work alongside funding from local foundations and philanthropists.